DMartinez2560/dmartinez2560.github.io/index.md

 The K-Means algorithm, described in
 Eq.
 [1] was implemented on the Cityscapes raw images to perform pixel-based clustering.
-Given a set of observations, $X$, we want to group the observations into `k` sets, `S`, to minimize the in-cluster variance by operating using the in-cluster mean, $\mu$.
+Given a set of observations, `X`, we want to group the observations into `k` sets, `S`, to minimize the in-cluster variance by operating using the in-cluster mean, $\mu$.